HHF Frequently Asked Questions

 What is HHF?

 The purpose of the HHF program is to prevent avoidable foreclosure and help stabilize the housing market.
-Indiana’s HHF may provide up to $30,000 in assistance to qualifying homeowners.
+Indiana’s HHF may provide up to $30,000 in reinstatement-only assistance for approved Indiana homeowners who have fallen behind on their mortgage payments due to an involuntary loss of employment or reduction in employment income.
+This brings delinquent loans current in one payment via the HHF.

 What is the IFPN?